 A broadscale test of host-symbiont cophylogeny reveals widespread phylogenetic congruence

-Symbioses are prolonged and intimate associations between organisms of different species1, typically defined in terms of an interaction between a larger host organism and a smaller symbiont2.
-Symbiotic relationships may be mutualistic, where both partners benefit from the interaction, parasitic, where one partner benefits and the other suffers a cost, or commensalistic, where one partner benefits while the other neither benefits nor suffers a loss3.
 Symbioses are extremely common and exert substantial biological influence, with great evolutionary and ecological relevance for disease4,5, driving major evolutionary transitions6-8, and affecting the structure and function of ecological communities9,10.
 Symbioses are also of considerable applied importance, due to the benefits provided by ecosystem services such as pollination and biocontrol, and the costs associated with harmful pests and pathogens11,12.
 Yet, much remains unknown about the patterns and processes that characterise symbioses.
-A major unanswered question is the degree to which symbiont phylogenies trackthose of their hosts.
+A major unanswered question is the degree to which symbiont phylogenies mirror those of their hosts.
 Currently, it is unclear whether symbiont evolutionary trees are typically congruent with those of their hosts, or if patterns differ for parasites and mutualists.
 Here, we perform a meta-analysis of host-symbiont phylogenetic congruence considering mode of symbiosis, host-symbiont taxonomy, and life-history, encompassing 232 host-symbiont cophylogenetic analyses from the primary literature.
-We that symbiont phylogeny reflects host phylogeny, aspects of symbiont life-history that appear to promote closer ties between host and symbiont Given the pervasiveness of symbioses across ecosystems and the tree of life, these findings provide fundamental insights into the processes responsible for generating the Earth’s rich biodiversity.
+Our analysis represents an advancement from qualitative studies, toward a systematic and quantitative framework to investigate host-symbiont cophylogeny.
+We show that symbiont phylogeny reflects host phylogeny, and that the signature of congruence extends across host and symbiont diversity and life-history, demonstrating a general tendency of symbionts to track host phylogeny over evolutionary time.
+We identify two aspects of symbiont life-history that appear to promote closer ties between host and symbiont: vertical transmission and mutualism.
+We find that mode of symbiosis and mode of transmission are intimately interlinked, but we demonstrate that vertical transmission is the dominant factor in promoting host-symbiont phylogenetic congruence.
+Given the pervasiveness of symbioses across ecosystems and the tree of life, these findings provide fundamental insights into the processes responsible for generating the Earth’s rich biodiversity.

 Main

-Symbioss exist across all taxonomic levels and a common feature of life (Fig. 1).
+Symbioses are prolonged and intimate associations between organisms of different species1, typically defined in terms of an interaction between a larger host organism and a smaller symbiont2.
+Symbiotic relationships may be mutualistic, where both partners benefit from the interaction, parasitic, where one partner benefits and the other suffers a cost, or commensalistic, where one partner benefits while the other neither benefits nor suffers a loss3.
+Symbioses exist across all taxonomic levels and are a common feature of life (Fig. 1).

 A key unanswered question in the study of symbiosis is the extent to which symbiont phylogenies track those of their hosts.
 Given an ancestral host-symbiont association, multiple rounds of strict cospeciation will result in a symbiont phylogeny that perfectly mirrors host phylogeny, and thus phylogenetic congruence (Fig. 2a).
 In practice, perfect congruence is considered to be rare, due to the influence of disruptive events such as host switching (Fig. 2b), extinction (Fig. 2c), independent speciation (Fig. 2d), or failure to speciate (Fig. 2e), which lead to incongruence in host-symbiont phylogenies13 (Fig. 2f).
 The idea that symbionts track their hosts over evolutionary timescales, cospeciating in synchrony, is encapsulated by ‘Fahrenholz’s Rule’, which states that parasite phylogeny reflects host phylogeny14,15.
 Fahrenholz’s Rule was formulated over one hundred years ago, yet a persistent assumption of host-specialization and accompanying host-parasite phylogenetic congruence remains within the field of host-symbiont interactions16, despite apparently limited support from the literature17.
 Given the availability of statistical methods to quantify host-symbiont phylogenetic congruence (e.g.18,19), and a recent accumulation of studies that apply these approaches, opportunities now exist to examine the generality of Fahrenholz’s Rule within a formal quantitative framework.